symbiosis-cloud/symbiosis-docs/docs/guides/hpa.md

 ## Creating your Horizontal Pod Autoscaler

-In order for us to test if the Horizontal Pod Autoscaler will work we will need to create a sample deployment:
+In order for us to test if the HPA will work we will need to create a sample deployment:

 ```
 cat <<EOF | kubectl apply -f -